minhquan23102000/NLP_NER_ON_RESUME/README.md

 buffer = 128
 get_length = null
 ```
-Increase training.batcher size to speed up training process, but will consume memory
+Increase training.batcher size to speed up training process, but will consume memory.
 More config you can read at spacy document: https://spacy.io/usage/training#config

 ## Step 3: Start traning